flurfunk/flurfunk-server/README.md

 where flurfunk.fdb is a pure text file where stuff will be stored.

-Finally, run the server like this:
+Finally, run the server with the _flurfunk.fleetdb_ system property set to _true_, like this:

     JAVA_OPTS="-Dflurfunk.fleetdb=true" lein ring server-headless